RVDavis/RVDavis.github.io/cv.md

 ### Academic service

 **2022-Present:** Organiser of the Memory & Research Seminar Series, QMU.
-**2021-Present:** Co-organiser of the QMU early career researcher network
+**2021-Present:** Co-organiser of the QMU early career researcher network.
-**2021-Present:** Committe member, School Research & Innovation Enhancement Group, QMU
+**2021-Present:** Committe member, School Research & Innovation Enhancement Group, QMU.
 **2021-Present:** Member of the Ethics committee, QMU
-**2019-Present:** Organiser of the _Rising Star Seminar Series_, a quarterly seminar series for early career researchers based within Europe and working in the fields of Education and Developmental Psychology to discuss their work and careers to date.
+**2019-2021** Organiser of the _Rising Star Seminar Series_, a quarterly seminar series for early career researchers based within Europe and working in the fields of Education and Developmental Psychology to discuss their work and careers to date.
 **2017:** Secured funding to organise a one-day UK-based conference: _Interdisciplinary approaches to understanding Autism Spectrum Disorders_.
 University of London.
 This included eight academic speakers who are world-leaders in their fields, and over 100 attendees.

 ### Markers of esteem